 Any conduct which is inconsistent with the Mission Statement and/or Core Values of St. John's University.

 Retaliation for reporting any allegations of student misconduct is in itself a violation of the Student Code of Conduct.
 This also protects retaliation against any participant in the student conduct process.
-The University will take strong action if retaliation occurs against an individual who files a complaint or third-party report, or any individual who participates in the investigative and/or disciplinary process (e.g., as a witness).
 Incidents of retaliation should be reported to the Office of Student Conduct immediately.

 Resident students shall also refer to the Residence Life Community Standards for a specific list of policies and procedures with which they are to comply.

 Sexual Exploitation: Any act whereby one person takes sexual advantage of another who has not provided consent.
-Sexual exploitation occurs when the perpetrator acts for his or her own advantage or benefit, or for the benefit or advantage of anyone other than the person being exploited.
-Sexual exploitation includes the exposure of one’s self to another person without that person’s consent; it also includes recording, photographing, transmitting, viewing or distributing intimate or sexual images or sexual information without the knowledge and consent of all parties involved, observing others who are engaged in intimate or sexual situations without permission, acts of incest, or engaging in consensual activity with another person while knowingly infected with HIV or some other sexually transmitted disease without informing the other person of such infection.
+Sexual exploitation occurs when the perpetrator acts for their own advantage or benefit, or for the benefit or advantage of anyone other than the person being exploited.
+Sexual exploitation includes the exposure of one’s self to another person without that person’s consent; recording, photographing, transmitting, viewing or distributing intimate or sexual images or sexual information without the knowledge and consent of all parties involved; observing others who are engaged in intimate or sexual situations without permission; acts of incest; or engaging in consensual activity with another person while knowingly infected with HIV or some other sexually transmitted disease without informing the other person of such infection.
+Sexual exploitation also includes the practice of covertly removing or damaging a barrier device during sexual intercourse without the consent of all parties.

 Sexual Harassment: Unwelcome conduct, based on sex or on gender stereotypes, that a reasonable person would find intimidating, hostile, or offensive.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, graphic or physical conduct of a sexual nature, when: (1) submission to, or rejection of, such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, education or campus life activities, or used as the basis of any academic, student life or employment decision (quid pro quo or “this for that”); or (2) such conduct is sufficiently severe, persistent or pervasive such that it limits an individual’s ability to participate in, or benefit from, the University’s education or work programs or activities (hostile environment).
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, graphic or physical conduct of a sexual nature.

-Nonconsensual Sexual Penetration: Any act of oral, vaginal or anal penetration by a person’s penis, finger, body part, or an object without consent.
-Any such act involving force or duress, or that occurs with an incapacitated individual, will be deemed especially egregious.
-Nonconsensual sexual penetration is a form of sexual assault.
+Nonconsensual Sexual Penetration: Any act of oral, vaginal or anal penetration by a person’s penis, finger, body part or an object without consent.

-Soliciting for donations, soliciting for business, advertising, or selling items without receiving written authorization from an authorized member of the University community.
+Soliciting for donations, soliciting for business, advertising or selling items.

 Stalking refers to engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person’s safety or the safety of others or to suffer substantial emotional distress.